go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * dynamic-length arrays: new elements assign slots after deployment (handled by the evm with keccak256 hashing).
 * mappings: dynamic type with key hashes.
 	* for example, `mapping(address => int)` maps unsigned integers.
+ 	* can only be defined in storage (*i.e.,* state variables). memory does not allow mappings even if they are inside a `struct`.
  	* the key type can be any built-in value type, bytes, string, or any contract.
   	* value type can be any type including another mapping or an array.
   	* mapping are not iterable: it's not possible to obtain a list of all keys of a mapping, nor a list of all values.